Introduction

 Choosing Your Apples

 The foundation of any great apple pie is, obviously, the apples.
-For the best Bourbon Apple Pie, you’ll want to use a mix of varieties.
+For the best homemade Bourbon Apple Pie, you’ll want to use a mix of varieties.
 Consequently, you’ll achieve the perfect balance of sweet, tart, and texture.
 I recommend using:

 - Granny Smith for tartness and structure